Balikatan 25: Avenger Air Defense System Fires Stinger Missiles During Balikatan 25

 Balikatan is a longstanding annual exercise between the Armed Forces of the Philippines and U.S. military designed to strengthen our ironclad alliance, improve our capable combined force, and demonstrate our commitment to regional security and stability.
-(U.S. Army photo by Maj.
-Eileen Poole)
+(U.S. Army video by Staff Sgt.
+Brenden Delgado)

 |Date Taken: